lmiller1990/urql-vue-bug/README.md

-## EDIT: I thought this was a `@urql/vue` bug but the same problem is happening with React - I think I am misunderstanding something.

-This repo demonstrates a bug in `@urql/vue`.
+This repo demonstrates a problem I'm having with both `@urql/vue` and the React bindings.
 The problem is when a null field becomes populated, a re-render is not triggered and the UI is stuck in a stale state.

 ## Reproduction: